vietrux/WriteupCollection/KnightCTF2023/Crypto.md

 ```
 </details>

-I see that they read every charactor and xor it with 0x66
+I see that they read every character and xor it with 0x66

 It's very easy to decode by xor again with 0x66
 ```python